 - – Ashes from the fireplace can’t be composted curbside, but they can be scattered under trees and bushes or added to your home compost pile.

 - – To-go boxes, parchment paper, or plastic bags and cups that say “compostable” are generally not allowed in our compost.
 Bummer, but true.
 Here are a few brands of approved compost bags you can use to collect food waste that have been proven to break down quickly in their facilities: BioBag “Certified Compostable”, EcNow Tech “Compost Me”, EcoSafe “6400 Line”, Glad “Compostable Kitchen”, Natur-Tec “Natur-Bag Compostable”.
 Everything else that says compostable must go into the garbage.

 - – Pet waste, even if it’s in one of the bags mentioned above.
-Compost is meant to be appropriate for food crops, and fecal bacteria could pose a risk.
+Compost is meant to be appropriate for food crops, and pets’ fecal bacteria could pose a risk.
 Good for you for picking it up and throwing it away, as it keeps feces out of our local streams, rivers and water supply.

 – This is the best all around site to find out what can be recycled where in our area

-– If you’re moving, managing an estate, or cleaning out your house in a giant spring cleaning effort, check out this great service!
+– If you’re in Portland and moving, managing an estate, or cleaning out your house in a giant spring cleaning effort, check out this great service!
 They recycle and donate whatever they can and haul it all away

 At Green Dog, our mission statement can be boiled down to this: We believe that living sustainably does not have to mean making drastic changes in our lives.
 Simply considering where things come from and where they go when we’re finished with them can be a big step towards living a more environmentally friendly lifestyle.